Science and technology in Zimbabwe: Socio-economic context

 Between 1998 and 2008, the Zimbabwean economy contracted by a cumulative 50.3%, causing GDP per capita to decline to less than US$400.
-In July 2008, inflation peaked at 231 000 000%.
-By this time, 90% of the population was unemployed and 80% were living in poverty.
-Infrastructure had deteriorated, the economy had become more informal and there were severe food and foreign currency shortages.
-The economic crisis was accompanied by a series of political crises, including a contested election in 2008 which resulted in the formation of a government of national unity in February 2009.
+In July 2008, inflation peaked at 231,000,000%.
+By this time, 90% of the population was unemployed, and 80% were living in poverty.
+Infrastructure had deteriorated, the economy had become more informal, and there were severe food and foreign currency shortages.
+The economic crisis was accompanied by a series of political crises, including a contested election in 2008, which resulted in the formation of a government of national unity in February 2009.

-The economic crisis coincided with the implementation of the Fast-track Land Reform Programmed from 2000 onward which compounded the decline in agricultural production by reducing the cropping area of traditionally large commercial crops such as wheat and maize.
-In parallel, FDI shrank after the imposition of Western sanctions and the suspension of IMF technical assistance due to the non-payment of arrears.
+The economic crisis coincided with the implementation of the Fast-track Land Reform Program from 2000 onward, which compounded the decline in agricultural production by reducing the cropping area of traditionally large commercial crops such as wheat and maize.
+In parallel, FDI shrank after the imposition of economic sanctions and the suspension of IMF technical assistance due to the non-payment of arrears.

-Hyperinflation was brought under control in 2009 after the adoption of a Multi-currency payment system and economic recovery programmed.
-Once stabilized, the economy grew by 6% in 2009 and foreign direct investment (FDI) in Zimbabwe increased slightly; by 2012, it amounted to US$392 million.
+Hyperinflation was brought under control in 2009 after the adoption of a Multi-currency payment system and economic recovery program.
+Once stabilized, the economy grew by 6% in 2009, and foreign direct investment (FDI) in Zimbabwe increased slightly; by 2012, it amounted to US$392 million.

-Zimbabwe continues to score poorly for governance indicators.
+Zimbabwe continues to score poorly on governance indicators.
 In 2014, it ranked 156th (out of 175) in the Corruption Perceptions Index and 46th (out of 52) in the Ibrahim Index of African Governance.
 The economy remains unstable.